 If your older adult used to love playing golf, an indoor putting mat is a great way to enjoy the sport again.

-They might already have golf balls and a putter, if not, get some inexpensive balls and a putter.
+They might already have golf balls and a putter; if not, they can easily purchase some inexpensive balls and a putter.

 3. DIY sponge tower stacking game